Shopify/slate/docs/commands/index.md

 slate watch [--options]
 ```

 Sets up the watchers for all theme assets and deploys the compiled versions to your specified environment (default is `development`).
-Also opens a [Browsersync](https://browsersync.io/) window with live reloading after changing and saving a file.

 ##### Options
 ```
 -e, --env  deploy to a specific environment
--n, --nosync  disable Browsersync
 ```

 ### start